 St. Martins Thermal Baths and Lodge is an oasis of tranquillity just an hour’s drive south-east from Austria’s capital Vienna.
 It is a place to recuperate, both in winter and during the summer months.
 Four new video clips celebrate the unique environment and recreational opportunities of the thermal baths, showing everyday life on the sand next to the crystal-clear blue lake that surrounds St. Martins, a pleasant stroll with white donkeys, a stand-up paddling expedition into the reeds and the adventurous flair of one of the popular safaris at the edge of Austria’s only steppe national park.
 Wellness, wine, warm water, sun and safari – cast in moving images by Manfred Christ (director), Mike Fried (camera), Hermann Winklhofer (sound) and Alex Schönauer (editor).

 Despite tourism and human settlement, the Alps remain wild, untamed countryside.
 Just a short distance from the alpine villages, where hiking trails and ski pistes peter out, the habitat of the wild animals begins.
 This is not by chance, but by design: the intact habitat is the work of people who live side-by-side with the animals and work to protect them.
 Whether they do this because of idealism or financial self-interest, the effect is the same.
-Three 46-minute films about chamois, ibex, capercaillies and grouse, as well as the lives of red deer, feature the spectacular footage captured by the Styrian nature filmmaker Klaus Illitsch and the Bad Gastein hunter and wildlife expert Thomas Tscherne over months of challenging work.
+Three 46-minute films about chamois, ibex, capercaillies and grouse, as well as the lives of red deer, feature the spectacular footage captured by the Styrian nature filmmaker Klaus Illitsch and the Bad Gastein hunter Thomas Tscherne over months of challenging work.
 The footage from this wild countryside is complimented by stories that show to what extent the lives of humans and animals remain intertwined to this day.
 Commissioned by SERVUS TV.
 Additional camerawork: Klaus Achter, Mike Fried, Josef Neuper.